 The Government of Kenya has –- through the Kenya ICT Board — launched a competition to stimulate ideas about how to make use of the data made available, but already a number of exciting ideas are coming on stream through the Community Applications section of the Initiative.
 Ushahidi has mashed up the data with information on service delivery.
 Virtual Kenya has mapped the location of MPs who refuse to pay their taxes.
 And the iHub Community has developed an application which will track the use of Constituency Development Funds and enable citizens to report about whether funds have been used effectively, using an application called “Msema Kweli” (Tell the Truth).

 Open data is a key step on the road to open, increasingly democratic, development.
 As Kenya’s experiment with open data proceeds, we at ONE will be watching enthusiastically, hoping to see the country’s draft Freedom of Information Bill become law, and encouraging other countries to follow Kenya’s lead, empowering people with the information they need to hold their governments to account.
-There may already be -– hard at work in ONE’s offices -– people thinking through how best to link ONE’s iPhone app with open data initiatives in Kenya and beyond.

 For great reporting of the launch of the Kenya Open Data Initiative see here (White African’s blog) and here (Daily Nation).
 And see here for a video interview on the initiative with Dr. Bitange Ndemo.